tickBit/Amiga-Sinewave-Scroller/README.md

 The code could be optimized a lot.

-Anyway, in the hidden CHIP mem area there's is a blitter scroll, from where the sinewave effect is made with the 68040's CPU and its FPU.
+Anyway, in the hidden CHIP mem area there's a blitter scroll, from where the sinewave effect is made with the 68040's CPU and its FPU.

 For clearing the screen the code uses 68040's move16 instruction.